jump-dev/JuMP.jl/docs/src/nlp.md

 -   All expressions must be simple scalar operations.
 You cannot use `dot`, matrix-vector products, vector slices, etc. Translate vector operations into explicit `sum()` operations or use the `AffExpr` plus auxiliary variable trick described below.
 -   There is no operator overloading provided to build up nonlinear expressions.
 For example, if `x` is a JuMP variable, the code `3x` will return an `AffExpr` object that can be used inside of future expressions and linear constraints.
 However, the code `sin(x)` is an error.
 All nonlinear expressions must be inside of macros.
--   userfunctions may be used within nonlinear expressions only after they are registered.
+-   [User-defined Functions](@ref) may be used within nonlinear expressions only after they are registered.
 For example:

         myfunction(a,b) = exp(a)*b
         @variable(m, x); @variable(m, y)